 Vehicles must be licensed if they are hired with a driver for any reward (ie. money/business benefit) unless they are being used solely in connection with a wedding or funeral.

-To licence a vehicle as a hackney carriage it will need to meet the requirements of the hackney carriage vehicle specification.
+To licence a vehicle as a hackney carriage it will need to meet the requirements of the hackney carriage vehicle specification and intended use policy.

-There are two specifications to choose from your vehicle must meet A or B.
+There are two vehicle specifications to choose from your vehicle must meet A or B.

 You will then need to submit your completed application form and fee of £185 and supporting documents to the Licensing Team for consideration, this will be turned around within 7 days at which point an officer will contact you to book a plate appointment.